bixbydevelopers/capsule-samples-collection/library-share-via-example/README.md

 ## Description

-This capsule demonstrates how to use the ShareVia () library in a Bixby capsule.
+This capsule demonstrates how to use the ShareVia (`viv.shareVia`) library in a Bixby capsule.

 `viv.shareVia` allows a capsule to use the Android share functionality.
 For more information, see the docs for [`viv.shareVia`](https://bixbydevelopers.com/dev/docs/dev-guide/developers/library.sharevia)